The Boston Club: Description

 Entering from Canal Street, the entrance to the club is a 10x12 vestibule framed by sidelights between engaged ionic pilasters and columns, with a wooden door inscribed in a frosted glass the club's initials BC, opening into a marble-paved hallway.
 Adjacent, to the left through a solid mahogany door, is a well-decorated parlor, extending fifty-five feet deep from the front facade.
 Here can be found leather chairs, lace curtains, and rockers with foremost men of New Orleans discussing current events.
 There is a reception area with a large round table behind leading into formal and informal dining areas.
 The formal dining room is forty-five feet deep, with molded stucco ceiling cornices and large center ceiling medallion of floral designs, and mantels finished in the period Eastlake Style replacing earlier marble mantel carved with cherubs and flute players.
 The bar, located behind the informal dining area, is made of oak along with the wainscot running around the room.
 The second floor has two rooms, the front, a former card room while the rear is mainly used as a sitting room but can be converted easily into a dining room, it is finished in oak with cypress doors and is attached to a billiards room, board room and lady's water closet.

 Significance

 The Boston Club is a social club composed solely of Anglo-Americans since the turn of the century, with few details known about its constituents.
 Members usually announce their associations upon death, in their obituaries.
 Its clubhouse has held lavish balls, regular daily lunches, monthly dinners, and annual spring and fall parties.
 Its events and social activities were the fodder for many newspaper and social columns at the turn of the 19th century and on into the 20th century.
 That a lavish club lifestyle could be centered around something as simple as a card game serves as a sign of prosperous times in New Orleans.

+Status as the "oldest club in the south"

+The Boston Club is the oldest City Club in the Southern United States.
+Only two Gentlemen's City Clubs, that offer the facilities of a traditional gentlemen's city club – regular hours, paid staff, a bar, a dining room, lodging rooms – that are associated with the English model of city clubs in the St. James's district of London, are older: the Philadelphia Club, and the Union Club of the City of New York.